Thus far, every algorithm we have seen is deterministic. This means

 In the fourth step, we used the fact that \(\Ex[X]\) is a constant to

-pull it out of the outer expectation – by linearity of expectation,
+pull it out of the outer expectation: by linearity of expectation,

-\(\Ex[cY] = c\Ex[Y]\) for a constant \(c\).
+\(\Ex[cY] = c\Ex[Y]\) for any constant \(c\).

 The variance tells us the average square of the distance of a random